Hot Lotto fraud scandal: Suit by later jackpot winner

 On February 4, 2016, the Iowa Lottery and the MUSL were sued by Larry Dawson, who won a $6 million Hot Lotto jackpot several months after the rigged draw.
 Dawson claimed that because the MUSL had officially recognized an illegitimate draw as having a winning ticket, the following drawing's jackpot should not have been reset to $1 million and would have theoretically reached $16 million by the time of his winning draw.
 As such, Dawson claimed that, given the parties' failure in properly auditing their games, he was entitled to $10 million that was not officially awarded in the rigged draw.
 Iowa Lottery CEO Terry Rich criticized Dawson's lawsuit for its attempt to "rewrite history", stating that, "No one can know what would have occurred in this case had any event in it been changed.
 We believe that Mr. Dawson rightfully was paid the jackpot to which he was entitled."
 Dawson later received a $1.5 million settlement from MUSL.

 The jackpot from the rigged 2010 draw was ultimately not claimed and distributed among the sixteen states participating in the lottery.

 In popular culture

+On January 7, 2018, episode #1 of the podcast Swindled covered the incident.

 On January 28, 2018, GSN aired a documentary about the Hot Lotto fraud scandal called Cover Story: The Notorious Lottery Heist.

 In September 2018 an episode of American Greed documented the incident.

 In March 2021 episode #160 of the podcast Criminal covered the incident.

+In April 2025 the documentary "Jackpot: America's Biggest Lotto Scam" produced by AMS Pictures, covered the case.